Skip to content

 2. Product or order questions: Answer customer questions when they’re on the go and need a quick response.
 Do they want to check whether you have a product in a different size or on the status of their order?
 Share quick answers over a text thread.

 3. Event invites: Hosting an event with a select group of customers?
-Make them feel special with a personal invite over a text message.
+Make them feel special with a personal invite over a text.

-5. Celebrate wins: Texting is the most personal way you can celebrate a customer win.
+5. Celebrate wins: Texting is a personal way you can celebrate a customer win.
 Send your customers a photo, video, or GIF with MMS support to celebrate the moment.

 How do I set up a text number for my business?